 Nan Yao is the director of the PRISM Imaging and Analysis Center at Princeton University, where he teaches courses in materials science and engineering in the undergraduate and Ph.D. programs.
 After receiving a Ph.D. in applied physics and electron microscopy from Arizona State University where John M. Cowley was his dissertation advisor, Yao entered industry, first working at the Shell Development Company, then at the ExxonMobil Research and Engineering Company.
 He joined Princeton University in 1993 to help build a multidisciplinary imaging and analysis program, which has now become the largest central facility at Princeton and one of the preeminent imaging and analysis centers in the nation.
 In 2003, Yao accepted a continuing appointment from the Dean of the Faculty as a Senior Research Scholar (rank of full professor) at Princeton University.

 Yao collaborates with scholars in multidisciplinary research.
-Together with D. Norris, he published the Nano Letters’ opening paper in its inauguration issue in 2001.
-As a co-discoverer (with L. Bindi, P. J. Steinhardt and P. Lu) of the first natural quasicrystal after a decade-long search, his work was mentioned in the 2011 Chemistry Nobel press release.
+As a co-discoverer (with L. Bindi, P. J. Steinhardt and P. Lu, 2009) of the first natural quasicrystal after a decade-long search, his work was mentioned in the 2011 Chemistry Nobel press release.
 This discovery has opened a new chapter in the study of mineralogy, forever altering the conventional classification of mineral forms established in the 19th century.
 Finding a natural quasicrystal is also a novel way of studying metal alloy stability over a long existing time and conditions of pressure and temperature not accessible in the laboratory.
 His work with A. Maloof, et al. resulted in the discovery of a 650 million-year-old sponge-like organism in 2010.
 The shell-like fossils represent the earliest evidence of such animal body forms in the current fossil record, predating other evidence by at least 70 million years.
 These findings turn back the scientific world's clock by about 100 million years regarding when animal life first appeared on Earth.
+Together with D. Norris, he published the Nano Letters’ opening paper in its inauguration issue in 2001.